-Electronic devices: Cell phones, laptops, tablets, etc. are not allowed in class except to access the required readings.
-I prefer that you do not use a cell phone, which can present texting temptation, unless you have no other means of accessing the material.
+Electronic devices: Cell phones, iPods, laptops, tablets, etc. are not allowed in class except to access the required readings.
+I prefer that you do not use a cell phone, however, unless you have no other means of accessing the material.
 Otherwise, silence all devices, put them away before class begins, and do not take them out again until class has finished.
 You will receive no participation credit for the day if you use your devices for anything other than coursework in class.